HARIHARAN2522/champ/my-app-docs/docs/features/workflow/overview.md

 - The importance of verifying your Estimated Cost and Infrastructure as Code preview before proceeding.
 - Whether you’re confirming your resource selection or revisiting existing deployments, the intuitive workflow ensures you’re always in control.

-> 👉 Tip: Use the “Back” button anytime to refine your setup — no need to start over!
+> 💡 Tip: Made a mistake or want to change something?
+Click the Connection, Modules, or Create icon at the top to jump back to any step.
+Your configuration stays intact.